realadamli/realadamli.github.io/_posts/market-analysis/2020-04-02-my-market-criteria-introduction.md

 The first step within this system is nothing new or special.
 In fact, basically every trader I know does this, regardless of profitability.
 I take a top-down approach to the market, and look at the higher time-frames first (monthly, weekly, daily) to market out key price areas.
 Then, I move onto lower time frames such as the 4H or 1H, and occasionally the 15m to further refine these key areas.
 Generally, I'll stay on these lower time frames (1H/4H) and look for candle close confirmation for entries.
 Only after taking a look at the overall market picture do we begin to look at additional criteria.

 <h3>Criteria</h3>
 While there are a seemingly endless number of techniques, indicators, and oscillators, I will be focusing on a few particular concepts/tools that I will go into brief detail below.
-These techniques and indicators are by no means comprehensive nor representative of all possible te, but are the ones that I am familiar with using.
+These techniques and indicators are by no means comprehensive nor representative of all possible techniques, but are simply just the ones that I am familiar with using.
 These topics will also be covered in detail in future posts from this series.
 In no particular order:

 <dl>
   <dt><b>1.
 Order Flow</b></dt>